Furniture Crack Repair

 After the glue dried, we trimmed the shavings flush with the table edge, using a small chisel.
 We sanded the repair and the surrounding area with 100-grit sandpaper.

 The repaired area showed numerous surface irregularities after sanding.
-To level and smooth the surface, we applied wood filler, as shown in the photo above.
+To level and smooth the surface, we applied wood filler, as shown in the photo below.

 For filler, we mixed epoxy wood rebuilder, following the manufacturer's instructions.
 (We bought the two-part putty at a home center.)
 Other types of wood filler would work, too.